Majorkas/Fiseanna/README.md

 ## Closing Thoughts:
-All in all I had alot of fun building this site and coming up with the different interactive elements and I cant wait to build on my knowledge and continue to build this site to be a fully functioning store for my Brother and his Partner
+All in all I had alot of fun building this site and coming up with the different interactive elements and I can't wait to build on my knowledge and continue to build this site to be a fully functioning store for my Brother and his Partner.